turingschool-examples/student_enrollments_ar/README.md

 Courses have many Students.
 (The join table in this case can be called "enrollments".)

 ## Data Setup
-- First, write migrations to fulfill the above model descriptions.
+- Migrations have been set up for you.
+Review the migration files and the schema.
-- Then, write model tests (there is a skeleton in the existing model specs) to set up associations between each model.
+- Then, write model tests (there is a skeleton in the existing model specs) AND model files to set up associations between each model.
 Make sure your model tests are always at 100% coverage.

 ## Exercises